srose99/frameworks_and_languages_module/docs/assignment_report.md

 Guidance
 --------

-* Every week a writing workshop will be provided in sessions.
-    * We will as a group refine our writing for individual sections above.
 * Level of Expectation
     * Realistically; You are not a lead developer.
 You are not expected to write this to a true industry standard.
 You are trying to demonstrate to an external examiner your knowledge and understanding of these technologies.
 * Technical reports heavily used bullet points.
 You do not need to write in full english paragraphs all the time.
+* Formative feedback of written work will be provided throughout module delivery.
+    * It is expected that you will be incrementally working on your writeup (assignment2) alongside your digital artifact (assignment1) and committing regularly.
 * Your justifications need to be supported with references.
     * Show links to developer documentation, blog articles and case studies that support your technical assessment/recommendations.
     * Note: with _Academic Writing_ it is an institutional policy to use Harvard style referencing.